On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Manifolds with parallel 3-form torsion

 \subsection{HKT manifolds with parallel 3-form torsion}

 The results of the previous section for strong KT and strong CYT manifolds can be generalised to strong HKT manifolds.
-This result has already been obtained in \cite{bfgv}.
-Here, we shall use theorem \ref{th:gdec} for the proof.
+This result has already been obtained for compact HKT manifolds in \cite{bfgv}.
+Here, we shall use Theorem \ref{th:gdec} for the proof.
 In particular, we have the following:

-\begin{theorem} Let $(M^{4q}, g, H)$ is a strong HKT manifold with $H\not=0$ that satisfies the assumptions of theorem \ref{th:gdec}, then $M$ locally isometrically and tri-homorphically splits into a product $N\times K$, where $N$ is hyper-K\"ahler manifold and $K$ is a group manifold with an HKT structure.
+\begin{theorem} Let $(M^{4q}, g, I_r, H)$ is a strong HKT manifold with $H\not=0$ that satisfies the assumptions of Theorem \ref{th:gdec} and with a decomposition (\ref{thdcomp}) of NSZ-type, then $M$ locally isometrically and tri-homorphically splits into a product $N\times K$, where $N$ is hyper-K\"ahler manifold and $K$ is a group manifold with an HKT structure.
 Moreover, if $M$ is simply connected and complete, then $M=N\times K$ globally. \end{theorem} \begin{proof}